Getting Involved at the Gallery

 Eligibility requirements for these positions are determined by York.
 They are for students who demonstrate financial need, so applicants have to fill out the student financial profile when it becomes available (usually in August for the academic year, and in April for the summer term.
 See https://sfs.yorku.ca/aid/sfp).

 These positions are posted on the York careers website, located at http://careers.yorku.ca/online-system.
 Just search for the gallery in the postings.
+You must apply for them through the careers website, not directly to the gallery.

 You may be eligible for the Work/Study program if you meet all of the following criteria: